Data Darbar: History

 The shrine was originally established as a simple grave next to the mosque which Ali Hujwiri had built on the outskirts of Lahore in the 11th century.
 By the 13th century, the belief that the spiritual powers of great Sufi saints were attached to their burial sites was widespread in the Muslim world, and so a larger shrine was built to commemorate the burial site of Hujwiri during the Mughal period.
 The shrine complex was expanded in the 19th century, and Hujwiri's mosque rebuilt.
 However, some historians claim that the present shrine doesn't house the grave of Ali Hujwiri.
-This place was a site where he used to come for worship.
-His actual grave is hidden in Shahi Qilla, Lahore.
+According to that theory, this place was a site where he used to come for worship, and his actual grave is hidden in Lahore Fort.

 The shrine houses the tomb of the 11th century Sufi saint, Ali Hujwiri.

 The shrine came under Pakistani government control as part of the Auquf Ordinance of 1960, with the official aim of preventing shrine caretakers throughout the country from financially exploiting devotees.
 The shrine was greatly expanded in the 1980s under the rule of military leader Zia ul-Haq, during which it became the largest in South Asia.
 Offices for NGOs, a library, madrasa, police station, carpark, and offices were all added under his regime.
 Designated spaces for musical performances, and new free kitchen were also added during that time.
 New markets have emerged around the site since its massive expansion.

 Since 1965, the mehfil-e-sama, a 2-day qawwali music festival, had been held adjacent to the shrine, which in 1992 shifted to a nearby school.